Avik-Das-567/NLP-Transfer-Learning-TFHub/README.md

 - **Fine-tuned hub layers** (`trainable=True`): All weights including the embedding module are updated.
 Allows task-specific adaptation at the cost of more compute.

 ## Learning Objectives
+By completing this project, we will be able to:
 - Use various pre-trained NLP text embedding models from **TensorFlow Hub**
 - Perform **transfer learning** to fine-tune models on our own text data
 - Build and compile Keras models with **hub layers** as feature extractors